ZosoV/msc_semester2/nlp/007_2_attention.md

 # Week 07.2: Attention

 - In normal encoder-decoder models, the final hidden state of the encoder is used as a **static** context.
-    - This final hidden state is acting as a **bottleneck**: it must represent **absolutely everything** about the meaning of the source text.
+    - The issue is that this final hidden state is acting as a **bottleneck**: it must represent **absolutely everything** about the meaning of the source text.
-- The attention mechanism allows the decoder to get information from all the hidden states of the encoder, not just the last hidden state.
+- The attention mechanism allows the decoder to get information from all the hidden states of the encoder, **not just the last hidden state**.
     - It provides a way to disentangle the compacted information because all the information is not necessarily useful for the current i-th step on the decoder.
     - It would create a **dynamic** context for each step $i$ of the decoder based on all the hidden states of the encoder.
         $$c_i = f(h_1^e \cdots h_n^e)$$